qazwini/SwiperYesSwiping/README.md

 ## Requirements

-- iOS 11.0+
+- iOS 10.0+
-- Xcode 8

 ## Integration

 ### Manually

-This repo only uses two files, so you can either
+This repo only uses three files, so you can either
-1. Download this repo and drag and drop the `SwiperYesSwiping.swift` and `Haptics.swift` files into your project
+1. Download this repo and drag and drop the `SwiperYesSwiping.swift`, `HPGestureRecognizer.swift`, and `Haptics.swift` files into your project
 2. Or copy paste their code into a swift file in your project.

 ### Swift Package Manager